AminnimAMoh/Amin-Mohammadi-EducationHorizonsGroup/README.md

 This program is developed in React.js, Node.js and TypeScript.

 Styled with Cascading Style Sheets (CSS).
 NO NEED FOR SCSS.

-Bundled with Babel and Webpack. devDependencies are available in package.json.
+Bundled with Babel and Webpack. devDependencies and public dependencies are available in package.json.

+- Browser support is limited by market share percentage and discontinued as not ie 11, not op_mini all to reduce the bundle size.

 To run this project you need Node.js version 14+ (Node.js 16.8.0 is preferred).
 Yarn version v1.22.10